Initial curators: Tabitha Underwood, Missouri Campus Compact & H. Anne Weiss, Indiana Campus Compact

 Overviews & Guidance for Developing Tracking & Monitoring Systems

-This planning Guide can be used for continual monitoring of indicators.
+- Building the Engaged Campus: A Campus Planning Guide.
+This planning guide, developed by North Carolina Campus Compact, can be used for continual monitoring of indicators.

 - Gelmon, S.B., Holland, B.A., Driscoll, A., Spring, A., & Kerrigan (2001).
 Assessing service-learning and civic engagement: Principles and techniques.
 Boston, MA: Campus Compact.
 Provides tools for assessing strategies and examples.